AlexandreFenyo/net-monitor/README.md

 Up to now, we have encountered two types of lifetime:

-- the lifetime associated to a data set:
+- the lifetime associated to a data set: this value defines the time before data are discarded from the data set.

 # Demo